Cerebellar Hypoplasia In Cats: Causes, Symptoms, & Treatment

 When a kitten shows the signs listed above, cerebellar hypoplasia may be suspected, and you need to take your kitten to your DVM veterinarian for a consultation.
 Your veterinarian may suspect cerebellar hypoplasia from a simple physical examination.

-A definitive diagnosis of the problem would require advanced diagnostic imaging such as a CT or MRI scan but due to the cost, this is rarely done in practice.
-These scans demonstrate the diminished size or altered structure of the cerebellum.
+A definitive diagnosis of the problem would require advanced diagnostic imaging such as a CT or MRI scan which can demonstrate the diminished size or altered structure of the cerebellum.
+However, this is rarely done in practice due to cost and most cases will be diagnosed based on the veterinarian’s examination.

 Conclusion